manumena/snapshots-fetcher-fork/etc/snapshots-fetcher.api.md

 // Warning: (ae-forgotten-export) The symbol "EntityHash" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "Server" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "EntityDeployment" needs to be exported by the entry point index.d.ts
 //
 // @public
-export function downloadEntityAndContentFiles(components: Pick<SnapshotsFetcherComponents, 'fetcher' | 'metrics'>, entityId: EntityHash, presentInServers: string[], serverMapLRU: Map<Server, number>, targetFolder: string, maxRetries: number, waitTimeBetweenRetries: number): Promise<EntityDeployment>;
+export function downloadEntityAndContentFiles(components: Pick<SnapshotsFetcherComponents, 'fetcher' | 'metrics'>, entityId: EntityHash, presentInServers: string[], serverMapLRU: Map<Server, number>, targetFolder: string, maxRetries: number, waitTimeBetweenRetries: number): Promise<unknown>;

 // Warning: (ae-forgotten-export) The symbol "DeployedEntityStreamOptions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "RemoteEntityDeployment" needs to be exported by the entry point index.d.ts